Sustainability Analysis · Supply Chain ESG

 For food companies & procurement teams

-Companies sourcing from Brazil, Indonesia, or Ivory Coast must now demonstrate due diligence under the EUDR and German LkSG.
-A country-level risk map like this is the starting point for supplier prioritisation — identifying which origins require deeper audits, supplier engagement programmes, or alternative sourcing strategies.
+Companies sourcing from Brazil, Indonesia, or Ivory Coast must demonstrate due diligence under the EUDR and German LkSG.
+A country-level risk map like this is the starting point for supplier prioritisation identifying which origins require deeper audits, supplier engagement, or alternative sourcing.
 Companies unable to map their Tier 1 and Tier 2 supply chain origins are already exposed to non-compliance risk.

 📈